SNTI's financial position deteriorated significantly with stockholders' equity declining 78% and cash reserves falling by two-thirds to $16.4M.

-SNTI's financial position has deteriorated dramatically across all key metrics, with stockholders' equity falling 78% to $5.6M and cash reserves declining 66% to $16.4M, while total assets dropped nearly 48%.
-Operating losses worsened by 12.7% to $68.8M and net losses increased 16.4% to $61.4M, indicating accelerating cash burn.
-The only positive was a modest 29.6% increase in accounts receivable, but this is insignificant compared to the overall financial distress that suggests potential funding needs or going concern issues.
+SNTI's balance sheet weakened dramatically with stockholders' equity falling 78% to $5.6M and cash declining 66% to $16.4M, while total assets dropped 48%.
+Operating losses expanded modestly to $68.8M from $61.0M, and net losses increased to $61.4M, indicating the company continues burning cash at an elevated rate with limited financial cushion remaining.

 Equity declined sharply — large losses, buybacks, or write-downs reducing book value significantly.